karakun/karakun.github.io/_posts/2026-03-26-elasticsearch-migration.md

 ---

-Elasticsearch 7.x is approaching end-of-life, with maintenance ending in April 2025 and support ending in January 2026, prompting many teams to migrate to version 8.x.
+Elasticsearch 7.x has reached end-of-life, with maintenance ending in April 2025 and support ending in January 2026, prompting many teams to migrate to version 8.x.
 This migration is more than a simple version bump—it requires rethinking how your Java application interacts with Elasticsearch.
 The Java High Level REST Client (HLRC), the primary client library for ES 7.x, is now deprecated in favor of a completely redesigned Java API Client that embraces modern patterns such as builders, functional composition, and strong typing.